 Hannah Hoel has lived in London, New York, LA, DC and Santa Fe.
 She has degrees in visual culture, philosophy and fine arts.
 She was selected for the first cohort of SITE Santa Fe Scholars.
 Her award-winning work transgresses traditional media boundaries and has been included in traditional galleries, new media festivals and has been shown internationally.
 She writes on arts and culture for THE Magazine, Adobe Airstream, The Santa Fean and the Huffington Post.
+Winner of the first Semionaut New Writers Award 2014.

 Santa Fe, New Mexico, USA